Fortinet (NASDAQ:FTNT) Updates Q4 2021 Earnings Guidance

-Fortinet (NASDAQ:FTNT) updated its fourth quarter 2021 earnings guidance on Thursday.
+Fortinet (NASDAQ:FTNT) issued an update on its fourth quarter 2021 earnings guidance on Thursday morning.
 The company provided earnings per share guidance of $1.100-$1.150 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $1.160.
 The company issued revenue guidance of $940 million-$970 million, compared to the consensus revenue estimate of $916.51 million.Fortinet also updated its FY 2021 guidance to $3.850-$3.950 EPS.

-A number of equities research analysts have recently commented on the company.
-The Goldman Sachs Group lifted their target price on Fortinet from $335.00 to $380.00 and gave the stock a buy rating in a research note on Friday, November 5th.
-Oppenheimer lifted their target price on Fortinet from $345.00 to $400.00 and gave the stock an outperform rating in a research note on Friday, November 5th.
-BTIG Research lifted their target price on Fortinet from $345.00 to $391.00 and gave the stock a buy rating in a research note on Friday, November 5th.
-Cowen boosted their price objective on Fortinet from $385.00 to $425.00 and gave the company an outperform rating in a research note on Friday, November 5th.
-Finally, Wells Fargo & Company restated a buy rating and issued a $434.00 price objective on shares of Fortinet in a research note on Friday, November 5th.
-Three analysts have rated the stock with a sell rating, nine have issued a hold rating and fourteen have assigned a buy rating to the stock.
-Based on data from MarketBeat.com, Fortinet has a consensus rating of Hold and a consensus target price of $308.09.

 Fortinet, Inc provides cybersecurity solutions to variety of business, such as enterprises, communication service providers and small businesses.
 It operates through the following segments: Network Security; Infrastructure Security; Cloud Security; and Endpoint Protection, Internet of Things and Operational Technology.